How To Find an Auditor With Industry-Specific Expertise

 Industry expertise matters more than ever when selecting an external auditor.
-Use this checklist to focus on the right criteria.
+Ask these questions to focus on the right external auditor selection criteria.

-To assess an external auditor’s industry experience, audit committees should evaluate the following qualities:
+To assess an external auditor’s industry expertise, audit committees should ask the following questions:

-1. Amount of experience.
 An external auditor should have significant experience with companies in the same industry, especially those that are of similar size or revenue.
+Questions to ask when selecting an audit firm:

 • How many peers has the auditor worked with?